-As America and the world has entered a period of self-isolation, sweatpants are the one item of clothing that every one of us has in common right now.
-According to WWD, sweatpants is the only fashion trend in America right now and although economic forecasts have shown a steep drop in overall fashion sales, sweatpants appear to be the exception and their popularity is spiking.
+As America and the world have entered a self-isolation period, sweatpants are the one item of clothing that every one of us has in common right now.
+According to WWD, sweatpants are the only fashion trend in America right now.
+Although economic forecasts have shown a steep drop in overall fashion sales, sweatpants appear to be the exception, and their popularity is spiking.

 This is my new normal… I have dozens of jeans, you know; boyfriend jeans, distressed jeans, skinny jeans, flare jeans, white jeans, cropped jeans, ALL THE JEANS.
 But, I keep reaching for my same two pairs of softwear sweatpants.
-I keep reaching for them because they are undeniably soft, and also because I know I’m putting clothing on that is made right in the heart of where America is being hit so hard by COVID-19.
-I feel in a way as if I am trying to connect with the people of New York all the way in Virginia through my sweats.
-Softwear is comfortwear made from sustainable materials and non-toxic dyes, locally manufactured in Brooklyn and is 100% American made.
-To top that off, softwear is affordable and like its name extremely soft.
+I keep reaching for them because they are undeniably soft, and I also know I’m putting clothing on that is made right in the heart of where America is being hit so hard by COVID-19.
+I feel that I am trying to connect with the people of New York all the way in Virginia through my sweats.
+Softwear is comfort wear made from sustainable materials and non-toxic dyes, locally manufactured in Brooklyn and 100% American.
+To top that off, softwear is affordable and, like its name, extremely soft.
 It’s literally like wearing clouds.

-Sabrina Zohar, owner and founder of softwear started her brand of comfort wear in Brooklyn.
-I met Sabrina through Instagram while on my way to New York Fashion week.
-Staying true to the mission of my personal brand, I wanted to connect with local and sustainable designers while in the city.
-When Sabrina replied to me saying she had a pop up at Chelsea Market I knew I had to stop by.
-When I met Sabrina her energy was contagious.
-She is vivacious, kind, energetic and produces products that literally melt in your hands.
-After meeting her, seeing (and feeling) her product for myself, I knew I had to bring it home and share with my readers!
+Sabrina Zohar, owner, and founder of softwear, started her brand of comfort wear in Brooklyn.
+I met Sabrina through Instagram while on my way to New York Fashion Week.
+Staying true to my personal brand’s mission, I wanted to connect with local and sustainable designers while in the city.
+When Sabrina replied that she had a pop-up at Chelsea Market, I knew I had to stop by.
+When I met Sabrina, her energy was contagious.
+She is vivacious, kind, energetic, and produces products that literally melt in your hands.
+After meeting her, seeing (and feeling) her product for myself, I knew I had to bring it home and share it with my readers!

 I’ve asked Sabrina to share a little bit about softwear and how she and the brand are holding up during this pandemic.